God is the master evangelistic planner

 Limits of the law

-Limits of the law: It could point out a persons unclean condition, but had no means to clean.
-Bob Deffinbaugh explains, in a sermon on Leviticus 12-15, “Offending God: The Clean and the Unclean” It is at this point that the Israelite of Moses’ day came to a very sobering realization.
-While the Law could pronounce a … More Limits of the law
+We are learning in Leviticus that there are limits of the law: It could point out a persons unclean condition, but had no means to clean.
+Bob Deffinbaugh explains, in a sermon on Leviticus 12-15, “Offending God: The Clean and the Unclean” It is at this point that the Israelite of Moses’ day came to … More Limits of the law

 Amen and amen